-Strategic Risks are the principal risks and uncertainties currently faced by the Group, NFU Mutual and Avon Insurance plc due to the nature of our business and the market in which we operate.
-The assessments and mitigating actions for these risks have been reviewed and discussed at Executive Committee during 2021.
+Strategic Risks are defined as the risks to achieving our long-term objectives caused by poor decision making in the creation of the business strategy, unforeseen disruption to the strategy or the delivery of it.
+Strategic risks can be operational or financial and form part of the principal risks and uncertainties currently faced by the Group, NFU Mutual and Avon Insurance plc due to the nature of our business and the market in which we operate.
+The assessments and mitigating actions for these risks have been reviewed and discussed at Executive Committee during 2023.